zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

     driver: Driver, // driver to get orientation of
   }

-  type ResultPayload = {
-    url: string, // url of the current page
+  type ResultPayload = string // url of the current page
-  }
   ```
 </details>